ropensci/tinkr/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-The goal of tinkr is to cast (R)Markdown files to XML and back to allow their editing via XPat.
-Possible applications are R scripts using this and XPath in `xml2` to:
+The goal of tinkr is to convert (R)Markdown files to XML and back to allow their editing with `xml2` (XPat!) instead of numerous complicated regular expressions.
+Possible applications are R scripts using this and XPat in `xml2` to:

 * change levels of headers, cf [this script](inst/scripts/roweb2_headers.R) and [this pull request to roweb2](https://github.com/ropensci/roweb2/pull/279)